batiste/django-page-cms/doc/display-content.rst

     details = NewsView()

-For your view to be taken to be used in place of the CMS one, you simply need to point to it with something similar to this::
+For your view to be used in place of the CMS one, you simply need to point to it with something similar to this::

     from django.conf.urls.defaults import url, include, patterns